 In the following transformation we assume, without loss of generality, that $p(x) < 2^{-|x|}$ for any $x \in S$.
-The transformation amounts to letting the prover perform the original protocol with probability 1-p(x), and abort otherwise.
+The transformation amounts to letting the prover perform the original protocol with probability 1 - p(x), and abort otherwise.
 Of course, the verifier will reject in case the prover aborts, and so perfect completeness is lost, but this will allow a super-perfect simulation.
-Note that this transformation relies on the hypothesis that, on any $x \in S$, all simulators output \bot with the same probability.
-As stated in the introduction, the transformation is due to Malka [18, Sec.
+Note that this transformation relies on the hypothesis that all simulators output \perp with the same probability.
+As stated in the introduction, the transformation is due to Malka [17, Sec.
 4.1], although he states it only for the case of $p \equiv 1/2$.
 (For sake of simplicity, we also assume, w.l.o.g., that the original prover never sends the empty string, denoted λ .)

-Construction 3.1 (the transformation used for establishing Theorem 1): Let (P, V), S and p be as in the hypothesis of Theorem 1, and suppose that A' is a simulator for any fixed PPT strategy V' (e.g., V' may equal V or V{hon}) such that for every $x \in S$ it holds that $\mathbf{Pr}[A'(x) = \bot] = p(x)$.
-Then, on common input x, the two parties proceed as follows.
+Construction 3.1 (the transformation): Let (P, V), S and p be as in the hypothesis of Theorem 1, and suppose that A' is a simulator for any fixed PPT strategy V' (e.g., V' may equal V or V{hon}).
+On common input x, the two parties proceed as follows.

-- 1. The prover invokes A'(x) and sends the empty message λ if and only if $A'(x) = \bot$.
-In such a case, the verifier will reject. - 2.
-Otherwise, the parties execute (P, V) on the common input x.
+- The prover invokes A'(x) and sends the empty message λ if and only if $A'(x) = \bot$.
+In such a case, the verifier will reject. - Otherwise, the parties execute (P, V) on the common input x.